This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Mix the almond butter, coconut oil, cocoa powder, maple syrup, salt, and vanilla extract in a medium bowl.
 (This works best if the ingredients are at room temperature or slightly warm.
 If using almond butter from the fridge, make sure it sits on the counter first so the coconut oil won't solidify instantly when mixed.)

-• Place the dish in the freezer, and allow the fudge to set for at least an hour before slicing and serving.
-Thanks to the coconut oil, this raw fudge will melt quickly if left to sit in a warm room, so it’s best served directly from the freezer.
+• Place the pan in the freezer, and allow the fudge to set for at least an hour before slicing and serving.
+Thanks to the coconut oil, this raw fudge will melt quickly if left to sit in a warm room, so it's best served directly from the freezer.

 Video